Posted on 18 June 2020

-Freethinkers come from all walks of life, yet they all have one thing in common: where others see impenetrable barriers, freethinkers see challenges to embrace and obstacles to overcome.
+Freethinkers come from all walks of life, yet they all have one thing in common – where others see impenetrable barriers, freethinkers see challenges to embrace and obstacles to overcome.

 You don’t see obstacles as blocking your path, rather they are challenges to be overcome.
 This perspective helps them to think differently to everyone else, which is important because if you think like everyone else, no matter how smart or experienced you are, you’ll hit the same ceiling.

-5. Friends with Whom You Disagree
+5. Finding Friends With Whom You Disagree

 Reflecting freethinkers understand that friends who agree with them on everything add no value to their growth.
 They also feel conformable disagreeing with others.